 The justice of the Golden Rule involves understanding sympathy, active good will, and far-flung service.
 Its kingdom is wider than the narrow realm where our intimate affections dwell.
 It takes in even enemies.
 Only by such justice does a man contribute to life what to make living rich and worth he must take from life.
 (107)

-In conclusion, if the New York Yankees’ former catcher Yogi Berra (1925-2015) could examine media sources regarding key views in America and then read these quotes composed a century ago in The Meaning of Service he might say, “It’s like day-ja-voo all over again.”
+In conclusion, if the New York Yankees’ former catcher and manager Yogi Berra (1925-2015) could examine current media sources regarding key views in America and then read these quotes composed a century ago in The Meaning of Service he might say, “It’s like day-ja-voo all over again.”
 In the eleven quotes the word “justice” occurs a dozen times.
 As God’s image bearers people exhibit the communicable divine attribute of being just, so seeking justice in the home, on the job, in the church, society, or in other areas is good.
-Justice is necessary for life and an ordered society.
-However, the Golden Rule in its popularized form ignores the context within which it was stated by Jesus.
+Justice is necessary for life in an ordered society.
+However, the Golden Rule in its popularized form, and as Fosdick used it, ignores the context within which it was stated by Jesus.
 Look at the whole verse.

-Notes—I am aware that world religions and philosophers claim authorship of the Golden Rule principle, but since the Rule summarizes the Law and prophets, the Law of God delivered at Sinai is the more ancient text.
+Notes—The header shows the Iowa capitol as rendered by a circa 1908 postcard from the New York Public Library online digital collection.
+The portrait is from the NYPL via Wikimedia Commons.
+World religions and philosophers claim authorship of the Golden Rule, but since it summarizes the Law and prophets, the Law of God delivered at Sinai is the more ancient text.
 Some sources say Fosdick started at Riverside in 1926.
 For the quote from Fosdick’s sermon see page 13 of Shall the Fundamentalists Win?
 A Sermon Preached at the First Presbyterian Church, New York, May 21, 1922, the sermon was taken down by a stenographer and is not Fosdick’s manuscript.
-The portion removed from the quote on page 101 are the words “to the full” which made the sentence cumbersome.
+The portion removed from quote 5 on page 101 are the words “to the full” which made the sentence cumbersome.